NNLP-IL/Webiks-Hebrew-RAGbot-Demo/README.md

 ## Installation

 1. Clone the repository.
+2. move to the project directory: `cd Webiks-Hebrew-RAGbot-Demo`
-2. Ensure you have python 3.10 installed (and not a higher version).
+3. Ensure you have python 3.10 installed (and not a higher version).
-3. Create a virtual environment: `python -m venv .venv`
+4. Create a virtual environment: `python -m venv .venv`
+5. move to the virtual environment: `.venv\Scripts\activate`
-4. Create a .env file in app/ directory.
+6. Create a .env file in app/ directory.
-5. Create a new directory in app/ named "artifacts".
+7. Create a new directory in app/ named "artifacts".
-6. Add the [retrival model](https://drive.google.com/file/d/1eFAddJWBWDvoid-Gyn6ZT5jPwf-vNPI8/view) to the new artifacts directory.
+8. Add the [retrival model](https://drive.google.com/file/d/1eFAddJWBWDvoid-Gyn6ZT5jPwf-vNPI8/view) to the new artifacts directory.
-7. Install the required packages: `pip install -r requirements.txt`
+9. Install the required packages: `pip install -r requirements.txt`
-8. Create a docker container for Elasticsearch using the command (change the %%path_to_project%% to your path).
+10. Create a docker container for Elasticsearch using the command (change the %%path_to_project%% to your path).
-9. Add the paragraphs corpus to the base directory.
-You can find it [here](https://github.com/NNLP-IL/Webiks-Hebrew-RAGbot-KolZchut-Paragraph-Corpus).
-10. Run the project and seed the db using the /initialize_elastic_from_json route.

 ```
 docker run -e "discovery.type=single-node" -e "xpack.security.enabled=false" -e "ES_JAVA_OPTS=-Xms2g -Xmx2g" -p 9200:9200 -v %%path_to_project%%/app/data/elastic/data:/usr/share/elasticsearch/data elasticsearch:8.12.2
 ```
+11. Add the paragraphs corpus to the base directory.
+You can find it [here](https://github.com/NNLP-IL/Webiks-Hebrew-RAGbot-KolZchut-Paragraph-Corpus).
+12. Run the project and seed the db using the /initialize_elastic_from_json route.

 ## Running